Understanding the Seattle Children’s Brand

 - Copy block format – the first line of copy does not indent, subsequent first lines of paragraphs do indent.
 There are no spaces between paragraphs, only between sections.
 (There may be some exceptions to this rule to allow for space, clarity or medium).

-This overview of our identity design elements offers samples from our printed materials and publications.
+This sample of our identity design elements offers an idea of how our branding elements are used in our printed materials and publications.
 View all of the Graphic Guidelines and Standards for more ways to ensure that your printed materials clearly communicate the unique brand vocabulary and visual identity of Seattle Children’s.

 Sample: Connection Magazine